 Results for ' heart defect'

-The American Heart Association offers these stories from survivors of heart disease and stroke.
+The American Heart Association offers these congenital heart defect tools and resources.

 The American Heart Association explains that feeding your baby can be a challenge because and children with congenital heart disease and congestive heart failure or cyanosis (blueness) tend to gain weight more slowly.

 Commonly Asked Questions About Children and Heart Disease

 A pediatric cardiologist answers common questions about children and heart disease

 Recovery statistics are very good for people who receive proper treatment of their heart valve problems.
 Learn about the different treatment options available.